Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Conditional Group Distributionally Robust Optimization

 \subsection{Comparison to Group DRO and ERM}

-We now review the related Group DRO works \citep{sagawa2019distributionally, lahoti2020fairness} and further compare our \CGDRO\ model to Group DRO and ERM in a numerical study.
-Our proposed model is different from Group DRO in the sense that Group DRO is designed for settings only with data from multiple sources, but not any target data.
-Group DRO defines the uncertainty class comprising all mixtures of the joint distributions $(X,Y)$ from the sources,
+We now review the related Group DRO works \cite{sagawa2019distributionally, lahoti2020fairness} and further compare our \CGDRO\ model to Group DRO and ERM.
+Our proposed model is different from Group DRO, which applies to settings with data only from multiple sources, but not any target data.
+Specifically, Group DRO defines the uncertainty class comprising all mixtures of the joint distributions $(X,Y)$ from the sources,

 With the above uncertainty class, Group DRO solves the following robust prediction model:

 The uncertainty class $\mathcal{C}_{\rm GDRO}$ considers all possible mixtures of the full joint distributions across sources, whereas our uncertainty class $\mathcal{C}$ in \eqref{eq:uncertainty_class} focuses on mixtures of the conditional outcome distributions, holding the target covariate distribution $\QQ_X$ fixed.
 When the covariate distributions align, i.e., $\PP_X^{(l)} = \QQ_X$ for all $1 \leq l \leq L$, the two uncertainty classes coincide.
 In this case, the distributionally robust prediction model in \eqref{eq: general minimax DRO} reduces to our formulation in \eqref{eq:general_minimax}.
 However, under general covariate shift, the two models typically yield different solutions.